 Rev up the Calorie Burn

 - Cardio.
-Getting your heart rate up with cardio, especially HIIT training (which stands for high intensity interval training) is great way to burn calories during your workout, and also for a short period after your workout is over.
+Getting your heart rate up with Lucy’s cardio workout, especially HIIT training (which stands for high intensity interval training) is great way to burn calories during your workout, and also for a short period after your workout is over.
 If you’re not already doing this, add it to your schedule at least a few times a week.
 Just don’t rely on your workouts only to lose weight.
 You can’t out-train a bad diet.

 - Put on Muscle.
 While cardio can help you burn more calories while you’re doing it and a short time afterward, muscle will help you burn more calories at rest.
 Christopher Wharton, PhD, a certified personal trainer and researcher with the Rudd Center for Food Policy and Obesity at Yale University, 10 pounds of muscle would burn 50 calories in a day spent at rest, while 10 pounds of fat would burn 20 calories.